 The Chinese have carried out pre-feasibility studies of the planned railway, which passes through the treacherous northern Himalayan region.
 Though the government's effort to improve connectivity with China has received widespread support, experts worry about the railway project's financial viability.

 Sridhar Khatri, former executive director of South Asia Centre for Policy Studies in Kathmandu, said the railway project would likely have mixed results.
 "It will be an opportunity for us to develop technical expertise to build such projects.
-I feel that we have to go for it for the sake of learning the high-altitude, high-speed railway technology," Khatri told Nikkei Asian Review.
+I feel that we have to go for it for the sake of learning the high-altitude, high-speed railway technology," Khatri told the Nikkei Asian Review.
 "But given the low volume of exports from Nepal to China, we may face problems."

 According to United Nations trade statistics, Nepal in 2017 imported $1.2 billion worth of Chinese goods, with mobile phones accounting for one-fifth of the total.
 Only $22 million worth of goods went the other way.